tanem/webpack-scaffold/README.md

 ### nice to have

  * CSS/SASS treated as first class :+1:
- * Images treated as first class :question:
+ * Images treated as first class :+1:
  * Can use CommonJS and AMD modules in the same project :+1:
  * Gulp setup :+1:
  * SASS compilation :+1: